 These are not hard and fast rules, merely aids to the human judgment of our community.
 Use these guidelines to keep this a clean, well-lighted place for civilized public discourse.

-The topics discussed here matter to us, and we want you to act as if they matter to you, too.
-Be respectful of the games, stories, topics, and the people discussing them, even if you disagree with some of what is being said.
+This is a place for people to come together and talk about our stories and games.
+The topics discussed here matter to us, and we want you to act as if they to matter to you, too.
+Be respectful of not only the topics, but also the people discussing them.

 You may wish to respond to something by disagreeing with it.
 That’s fine.
 But, remember to criticize ideas, not people.
 Please avoid: